-Canon G3 X versus Nikon W300
+Canon G3 X vs Nikon W300

 The Canon PowerShot G3 X and the Nikon Coolpix W300 are two digital cameras that were announced, respectively, in June 2015 and May 2017.
 Both the G3X and the W300 are fixed lens compact cameras that are based on an one-inch (G3X) and a 1/2.3-inch (W300) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 15.9 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 15.9 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon G3 X and the Nikon W300.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.